 The definition of cultural landscape, and its uses for inventory, analysis, and policymaking, has evolved over the last century.
-According to some recent critics of cultural landscapes within the field of geography,4 there have been three major phases of the formal geographical study of cultural landscape (and, by implication, of the ways in which cultural landscapes are valued, designed or altered).
+According to some recent critics of cultural landscapes within the field of geography (Winchester et. al. 2003), there have been three major phases of the formal geographical study of cultural landscape (and, by implication, of the ways in which cultural landscapes are valued, designed or altered).